 Director, Amateur Scouting

-Mark Hillier is in his sixth season as Director, Amateur Scouting for the Winnipeg Jets.
+Mark Hillier is in his eighth season as Director, Amateur Scouting for the Winnipeg Jets.
 Hillier is no stranger to the club though, as he served as head scout for the previous five seasons.
 He is responsible for overseeing all amateur scouting activities and for the evaluation of all amateur talent on a worldwide basis.

 Prior to joining the Jets, Hillier worked in the Atlanta Thrashers organization as an amateur scout.
 He was responsible for the evaluation of talent in the Ontario region and performed crossover scouting in other regions.
 Hillier spent 13 years with the Toronto Maple Leafs organization from 1990-2002, his last position with the Maple Leafs was Director of Amateur Scouting from 1999-2002.
 Hillier also worked as Director of Hockey Administration for Toronto’s top farm team, the St. John’s Maple Leafs, from 1993-95.
 Hillier earned a Sports Administration Diploma from Durham College of Applied Arts and Technology in Oshawa, Ontario, in 1990.
 He and his wife, Kelly, have two sons, Cole and Jamie, and reside in St. John’s, Newfoundland.

 Director, Pro Scouting

-Peter Ratchuk is in his second season as Director, Pro Scouting for the Winnipeg Jets after serving as a pro scout for the past eight seasons.
+Peter Ratchuk is in his fourth season as Director, Pro Scouting for the Winnipeg Jets after serving as a pro scout for the past eight seasons.
 He responsible for overseeing the Jets scouting efforts of the NHL and AHL.

 Prior to joining the Jets, Ratchuk had a 13-season professional hockey career from 1998-2011.
 A former first-round selection by the Colorado Avalanche in 1996, he played 32 games for the Florida Panthers from 1998-2001.
 He also played in 410 career AHL games, collecting 170 points (55G, 115A).
 He won the DEL championship in Germany with the Frankfurt Lions in 2003-04 – a season in which he led DEL defencemen in goals with 21 goals in 52 games.